 I choose to make most of my baked goods with a blend of whole wheat flour and all-purpose flour.
 My family and most of our friends prefer it this way.
-This makes a healthier baked good, but one that is still really tender.
+You might think this would make it dry, but I promise, it is still light and tender.

 Let me teach you how to create a beautiful loaf just like this.

-- All-purpose flour- as mentioned above, I like to do a blend of white and whole wheat in my baked goods.
+- All-purpose flour- as mentioned above, I like to use a blend of white and whole wheat in my baked goods.

 - Water- you can use milk for the liquid, but I like to use water.

 - Instant Yeast- you can also use active dry if you prefer, but I like instant.

 - Salt- Not only does it add flavor, but helps control the yeast in the bread.

 - Honey- I love using honey in my wheat bread.